iSEE-Laboratory/PPT/README.md

 ### IV.
 Visualization

 We also provide the visualization code for the ETH/UCY dataset.
-For example, to visualize results in the univ scene, use the following command:
+For example, to visualize trajectories in the univ scene, use the following command:

 ```linux
 python test_PPT.py --vis --dataset_name eth --data_scene 'univ' --model_Pretrain './training/Pretrained_Models/ETH_UCY/model_univ' --gpu 0